-The President’s Council is a representative body of students that serves in an advisory role to the President of the college, and as ambassadors for the college.
-Members of the President’s Council will have the unique opportunity to make valuable connections with fellow students, faculty, staff, administrators, and distinguished visitors at Colorado College.
-The Council will meet with the President and/or various college and community leaders at least once per block.
+President’s Council is a representative body of students that serves in an advisory role to the President of the college, and as ambassadors for the college.
+Members of the President’s Council have the unique opportunity to make valuable connections with fellow students, faculty, staff, administrators, and distinguished visitors at Colorado College.
+The Council meets with the President and/or various college and community leaders at least once per block.

 Brianna Fuentes '21

-Brianna Fuentes is a sophomore from Waller, Texas pursuing a double major in Computer Science and Math as well as a minor in Spanish.
-She is a member of Best Buddies, serves as director of new member education in Delta Gamma Sorority, and works as an Admissions Ambassador and outreach and access intern in the admissions office as well as a peer intern in the wellness resource center.
-Additionally, she is a New Student Orientation Leader for Colorado College.
-This past summer Brianna studied abroad in Spain through CC.
+Brianna Fuentes is a senior from Waller, Texas pursuing a major in Computer Science as well as a minor in Spanish which has afforded her the opportunities to study abroad in Spain and Argentina through CC.
+Apart from President's Council, she is a member of Somos, the Latinx student union on campus, Best Buddies, a member of the Delta Gamma Sorority, and works as an Admissions Ambassador Co-Captain and Outreach and Access Intern in the Admission Office.
+Additionally, she is a New Student Orientation Leader for Colorado College and a Quest Bridge group leader.
+This past summer Brianna worked as an AI and Machine Learning Software Engineer with Cisco in Denver, CO.
 In her free time Brianna enjoys dancing, being crafty, hiking, and eating chick-fil-a.

 Bridget Galaty '21